The Concept is Simple

-The task is simple; after speaking with a homeless person and learning what domain (mywebsitename.com) they would prefer, one will be purchased for them for $10.
-Then a Blog will be installed and hosted on a secured web hosting server provided by Inspired Design & Development, at the cost of $5 as a setup fee.
-After installation and setup of both the domain and hosting, the homeless person will choose from a selection of free WordPress themes to be used as their Blog.
+To create a Blog for homeless individuals worldwide.
+Starting June 6th 2011, 1 Blog will be created for a homeless individual upon request for free.
+After speaking with a homeless person and learning what domain (mywebsitename.com) they would prefer, one will be purchased for them for $20.
+Then a WordPress Blog will be installed and hosted on a secured website hosting server provided by Inspired Design & Development.
+After installation and setup of both the domain and hosting, the homeless person will choose from a selection of free WordPress themes.
 Finally, they will be shown on how easy it is to control and update their very own Blog.

-How can a homeless person get online to use their Blog or Email?
+How do homeless people get online to Blog or Email?

 Anyone can get online from almost anywhere at almost anytime.
-If a homeless person does not have a laptop or phone capable of getting online, they can take advantage of computer rooms provided by public libraries or colleges/universities.
+If a homeless person does not have a laptop or phone capable of getting online, they can take advantage of computer rooms provided by public libraries or colleges and universities.
 Thankfully, even some shelters, non-profits and coffee shops have computers accessible free of charge.
-If a homeless person does have a laptop or phone capable of getting online, they can use WiFi services made available for free at numerous locations such as McDonald’s, Burger King and other fast-food restaurants; coffee shops such as Starbucks and Peet’s Coffee & Tea, public libraries, FedEx Office locations, Panera Bread Bakery, or befriend a local resident and use their public WiFi connection.
+If a homeless person does have a laptop or phone capable of getting online, they can use WiFi services made available for free at numerous locations such as McDonald’s and other fast-food restaurants; coffee shops such as Starbucks and Peet’s Coffee & Tea, public libraries, FedEx Office locations, Panera Bread Bakery, or befriend a local resident and use their public WiFi connection.
 This is only a small example!

-If a homeless person who wishes to have their own Blog, is unable to get online often enough to post their thoughts, ideas, resume, articles etc. I will accept letters delivered to my business address below.
+If a homeless person who wishes to have their own Blog is unable to get online often enough to post their thoughts, ideas, resume, articles etc. We will accept letters delivered to the business address below.
 All they need to do is give their name, the name of their domain, article title and write anything they wish as if they were the one typing it up.
-I will copy it word for word onto their very own Blog.
+A #NoBoxBlogs Admin will then copy it word-for-word onto their very own Blog.

 Please send letters to: